What to know about the severe storms and flash flooding hitting parts of the US

 There was massive destruction in Lake City in eastern Arkansas, where homes were flattened and cars were flipped and tossed into trees.

-At least 318 tornado warnings have been issued by the National Weather Service since this week’s tornado outbreak began early Wednesday, and that was likely to grow.
-It has already eclipsed the 300 tornado warnings issued during last month’s deadly outbreak in Arkansas, Mississippi, Missouri and other states.
+More than 300 tornado warnings were issued by the National Weather Service since the tornado outbreak began early Wednesday, and new warnings followed overnight in Alabama and Mississippi, along with flash flood warnings in Kentucky, Mississippi and Tennessee.
+The number of tornado warnings eclipsed those issued during last month's deadly outbreak in Arkansas, Mississippi, Missouri and other states.

 Not all tornado warnings involve an actual tornado, and it was too early to know how many were actually produced by the current outbreak.